DanPearce/CI_PP5_Nexus/README.md

 ### Infinite Content Scroll
 The Infinite Scroll component has been added to allow content to be added to the site when it is needed.

-By defualt all posts/comments are not shown to provide the user a faster loading time, as they scroll to find more content, this will load.
+By default all posts/comments are not shown to provide the user a faster loading time, as they scroll to find more content, this will load.
 ![Infinite Scroll](docs/main-features/main-features-17.png)
 **User Stories Covered: 27**